xcp-ng/xcp-ng-org/docs/storage.md

 xe sr-create content-type=user shared=true type=lvmohba name-label=MyHBAStorage device-config:SCSIid=<the SCSI id>
 ```

-If you have a problem with the SCSIid, you can use this alternative, carefuly selecting the right drive, and checking it's visible on all hosts with the same name:
+If you have a problem with the SCSIid, you can use this alternative, carefully selecting the right drive, and checking it's visible on all hosts with the same name:

 ```
 xe sr-create content-type=user shared=true type=lvmohba name-label=MyHBAStorage device-config:device=/dev/<HBA drive>